Last month, I spent two weeks in Namibia. It all started because of this Facebook post:

 I saw Colby’s post and thought: well, I guess I should probably go to Namibia.
 I did some math, looked at my schedule, and booked a ticket within 24 hours.
 The next challenge?
-Plan a two-week photographic adventure in Namibia during high season on less than a month’s notice.
-No big deal…
+Plan a two-week photographic adventure in Namibia during high season on just a few weeks’ notice.

-For help with planning, we consulted with Chris McIntyre of Expert Africa.
+I’m no stranger to last-minute trip planning, but it helps to have experts on your team.
+We consulted with Chris McIntyre of Expert Africa for help with the details.
 Chris and the EA team were extremely helpful in their recommendations and feedback on our itinerary, especially when it came to creating an authentic experience with responsible travel in mind.
 Chris literally wrote the book on Namibia and I highly recommend his expertise to anyone who could use a hand planning a spectacular trip.
 Here is a ton of bookmark-worthy info about travel in Namibia on the Expert Africa site.

 the people to consult if you need…well… experts.

 Before this trip, I honestly didn’t know much about Namibia.
 I knew it was vast and has a small population (2 million) relative to its massive size, and I had seen a few photos of its seemingly endless desert courtesy of my friend and fellow blogger Glo Atanmo… but I wasn’t prepared for the stunning landscape and fascinating culture I’d experience over the course of my two-week trip.

 I hope this post gives you some helpful info and lots of inspiration to go experience Namibia for yourself!